Anti-Bias Values in Action

 Part 3: Accountability.
 We will explore strategies fo having conversations with people who commit acts of bias so we can evoke values-based accountability.

-Embodying Our Anti-Racist Values
+Embodying Our Anti-Racist Values at School

 Audience: This workshop, developed in collaboration with Taslim Tharani of Thriving Together, is designed to meet the needs of white teachers, staff members, and administrators, although all are welcome.